 Please submit your essay and contact information on the application form below.
 Remember to upload both your essay and a copy of your unofficial transcripts.

-Timeline and Deadline: We are currently accepting scholarship entries!
-The deadline for submissions is December 31, 2019.
+Timeline and Deadline: The submission period is now closed.
+The deadline for submissions was December 31, 2019.

 To be eligible for our scholarship contest you must be currently enrolled full time at an accredited community college, college or university, or accredited law school, and will be enrolled in the Fall of 2019.
 International students and students studying under the DACA program are eligible.
 Students with full academic scholarships are not eligible to enter this contest.